✼ ✼ ✼

 Education & Positions

-Assistant Professor (Grade 1)
+Assistant Professor

-School of Social Sciences and Languages, VIT Chennai
+Division of English, School of Social Sciences and Languages, VIT Chennai

-Central University of Tamil Nadu
+Central University of Tamil Nadu, Thiruvarur

 M.A.
 English Language & Literature

-Fatima Mata National College, Kollam, Kerala
+Fatima Mata National College (Autonomous), Kollam, Kerala

-Her doctoral thesis, “Narrativising Experience: A Structuralist Analysis of the Polymorphous Kurichyan Tales with Special Reference to Propp and Ochs and Capps” (Central University of Tamil Nadu, 2024), argues that universal structural frameworks like Propp’s are insufficient for capturing the semantic richness of indigenous oral narratives, and that incorporating Ochs and Capps’ dimension of linearity provides a more comprehensive analytical lens.
+Her doctoral thesis, “Narrativising Experience: A Structuralist Analysis of the Polymorphous Kurichyan Tales with Special Reference to Propp and Ochs and Capps” (Central University of Tamil Nadu, 2023), argues that universal structural frameworks like Propp’s are insufficient for capturing the semantic richness of indigenous oral narratives, and that incorporating Ochs and Capps’ dimension of linearity provides a more comprehensive analytical lens.

 Affiliations & Roles

-• Assistant Professor (Grade 1), VIT Chennai
+• Assistant Professor, Division of English, VIT Chennai

 Research Interests